Longtime Clinton Ally Says DNC Rigged Primary for Hillary

 So I followed the money.
 My predecessor, Florida Rep. Debbie Wasserman Schultz, had not been the most active chair in fundraising at a time when President Barack Obama’s neglect had left the party in significant debt.
 As Hillary’s campaign gained momentum, she resolved the party’s debt and put it on a starvation diet.
 It had become dependent on her campaign for survival, for which she expected to wield control of its operations.

-Brazile’s ensuing tale is, at various points, edifying, stale, and (literally) unbelievable.
+Brazile’s ensuing tale is by turns informative, stale, and (literally) unbelievable.
 On the first point: The longtime Democratic operative reveals that Barack Obama’s 2012 campaign had left the DNC deeply in debt — and that Wasserman Schultz’s generosity toward the party’s consultant class had further exacerbated the committee’s fiscal woes.

 In order to compete in 2016, the DNC needed a reliable source of cash.
 Hillary Clinton — and her donor network — were uniquely well positioned to provide such funds.
 And so, the Clinton campaign established a quid pro quo with the party apparatus in August 2015: Clinton would use her connections and star power to replenish the party’s coffers, in exchange for control over the DNC’s “finances, strategy, and all the money raised.”
 This was four months into her campaign, and nearly a year before her nomination.